denten-books/plain-text/1-metaphor.md

 objects---table tennis paddles and paper trashcans---to manipulate virtual objects---computer games and file systems.

-Crucially, the immersion in the "mimetic context" of the simulation evoked, in the words of Samuel Taylor Coleridge, "the willing suspension of disbelief" [@laurel_brenda_interface_1986, 76].
-Brenda Laurel, a theater scholar later commissioned by Apple Computers to edit a collection of essays intended for employee training, expressed the task of interface design in Aristotelian terms, calling for the design immersive, interactive, and ultimately cathartic experiences.
+Crucially, the full immersion in the "mimetic context" of the virtual object could elicit the "suspension of disbelief" [@laurel_brenda_interface_1986, 76].
+Add Heidegger here.

+Brenda Laurel, whom Apple Computers commissioned to help produce

+edit a collection of
+essays intended for employee training, expressed the task of interface design in Aristotelian terms, calling for the design immersive, interactive, and ultimately cathartic experiences.
 The conversation with the computer of the type elicited by *Colossal Cave Adventure* amounts to nothing more than just "using the computer" [@laurel_brenda_interface_1986, 74].
 "End users are not interested in *making* representations," she writes.
 "They want to move around *inside* one," favoring the mimetic context over their actual, physical surroundings [@laurel_brenda_interface_1986, 75].
 Norman and others write that the modeled world should support the "sensation of directness," in which direct, iconic expressions "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 110].

 ![Direct manipulation of simulated objects. [@minsky_manipulating_1984, 199]](images/minsky.png)